postman511/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset/README.md

 2. Attribute the data as the "Wireless Signal Strength on 2.4GHz dataset" or "WSS24" for short, and the url: https://github.com/Vincces/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset.

-3. For publications that use the data, please cite the following publication: "xxx"
+3. For publications that use the data, please cite the following publication: "https://arxiv.org/pdf/2106.10307.pdf"